zqmvolol/zqmvo_rpc/README.md

-# 🎮 Enhanced Discord Rich Presence for FiveM
+#  Discord Rich Presence for FiveM

 A feature-rich Discord RPC system for FiveM servers with automatic queue integration, customizable buttons, and real-time player tracking.